PierrickPro/inventory_tracker/README.md

 ## Database Settings

+- The project contains a default config file to test the app<br>
-- By default, the project will use sqlite.
-A file called 'db.sqlite' will be created to store the tables when you first run the app<br>
+- A file called 'db.sqlite' will be created to store tables when you first run the app<br>
-- You can change SQLALCHEMY_DATABASE_URI in config.py to use another database, such as PostgreSQL (postgresql://...)
+- SQLALCHEMY_DATABASE_URI can be modified to use another database, such as a PostgreSQL database (postgresql://...)